ShashankInData/-Scribe_Flow/README.md

 # Install dependencies
 pip install -r requirements.txt

 ⚙️ Configuration
-Create your .env file from the example:
+Create your .env file

-bash
-Copy
-Edit
 # Windows (PowerShell)
 copy .env.example .env

 # macOS/Linux
 cp .env.example .env

 Edit .env and set your API keys:

-ini
-Copy
-Edit
 OPENAI_API_KEY=your_openai_key_here
 # Optional for diarization:
 HUGGINGFACE_TOKEN=your_hf_token_here
 # Optional tuning:
 ASR_CONCURRENCY=3

 ▶️ Run the App
-bash
-Copy
-Edit
 streamlit run app.py

 In the sidebar:

 Paste your OpenAI API key

 Toggle "Enable speaker diarization" if your audio has multiple speakers (A rename UI will appear if ≥2 speakers are detected)

 📖 Usage
 Upload a local media file or paste a YouTube URL